Xevimacia/veed.io-project/README.md

+> 🛡️ This repository was made public temporarily for evaluation purposes.
+> It contains no sensitive data, and will be made private again after the review period.

 # VEED Video Library Dashboard

 A full-stack application to browse, sort, and manage your video library.
 Built with React, Vite, TypeScript, Tailwind CSS, daisyUI, and Node.js + Express backend.